 Select Full Coverage

-For a bit of peace of mind, we always opt to select full coverage when booking through Discover Cars.
-The one time we skipped it, our rental car’s windshield got damaged and we had to pay to replace it… out of pocket.
+For a bit of peace of mind, I always opt to select full coverage when booking through Discover Cars.
+The one time I skipped it, my rental car’s windshield got damaged and I had to pay to replace it… out of pocket.

 If there are any issues during your trip, with full coverage you’ll be able to easily file a claim and get refunded for costs related to repairs, towing, accidental dings, broken windows, lost keys, and more.

 85% of customers select this option because there is nothing that worsens the mood on a vacation than dealing with unexpected car issues!
-(We’ve been there before).
+(I’ve been there before).

 When you go to pick up the rental car, the rental company will hold a security deposit on your credit card.
 If anything happens during the trip, you could be charged this security deposit, unless you have full coverage on Discover Cars.